Development workflows

 alias gr='git restore'

-# For a new branch, set upstream to origin and push
+# for a new branch, set upstream to origin and push

 alias gpsuo='git push --set-upstream origin $(git rev-parse --abbrev-ref HEAD)'